CoteOuestAudiovisuel/messenger_bus/README.md

 # Handler class

-when message is dispatched in a bus, you can handle it, creating a Handler class
+when message is dispatched in a bus, you can handle it, creating a Handler class.

+use the handler annotation on a class definition or on a class method or both. these options are available for this annotation:

+- priority (int)
+- transport (str)
+- bus (str)

     import ChangeUserEmailCommand
     from messenger_bus.message_handler import handler